/

 Cox Internet Review

-A Decent Cable Option With Faster Speeds — But The Data Cap Still Gets In The Way
+A Capable Cable Option With Faster Speeds — But The Data Allowance Still Gets In The Way

 PERFORMANCE